ddujakumari-sketch/my-first-project/README.md

 # my-first-project
-This is my first repository about coding
+This is my first repository about HTML and CSS
 <!-- file: index.html -->
 <!DOCTYPE html>
 <html lang="en">